What Is PFMS? Full Form, Benefits & Payment Status Check

 How to Check Your PFMS Payment Status

-If you’re waiting on a PM-KISAN instalment, an NSP scholarship disbursement, or any other government DBT transfer, you can check its status directly on pfms.nic.in in under two minutes.
-Here’s how.
+If you’re waiting on a PM-KISAN instalment, an NSP scholarship disbursement, or any other government DBT transfer, you can check its status directly on the PFMS portal in under two minutes.
+Here’s the current flow.

 सरकारी लाभ पाने के लिए।